March 30, 1980 – Deadly North Sea Gale

 April 1, 1911 – First Well of “Pump Jack Capital of Texas”

 South of the Red River border with Oklahoma, near Electra, Texas, the Clayco Oil & Pipe Line Company’s Clayco No. 1 well launched an oil boom that would last decades.
-“As news of the gusher spread through town, people thought it was an April Fools joke and didn’t take it seriously until they saw for themselves the plume of black oil spewing high into the sky,” reports one Electra historian.
+“As news of the gusher spread through town, people thought it was an April Fools joke and didn’t take it seriously until they saw for themselves the plume of black oil spewing high into the sky,” a local historian notes.

 The well on cattleman William Waggoner’s lease settled into production of 650 barrels per day from about 1,600 feet deep.
 Hundreds of producing wells followed, leading to the Electra oilfield’s peak production of more than eight million barrels in 1913.
-North Texas oil fever would again soar when “Roaring Ranger” erupted in 1917 in neighboring Eastland County.
+Oil fever would return to North Texas in 1917 when “Roaring Ranger” erupted in neighboring Eastland County.
 A third major discovery arrived with the Burkburnett oil boom in 1918.

-Thanks to a campaign by dedicated community activists, in 2001 Texas legislators designated Electra the Pump Jack Capital of Texas.
-The 2,800 residents today host an annual Pump Jack Festival celebrating their 1911 oil discovery.
+Thanks to a campaign by community activists, in 2001 Texas legislators designated Electra the Pump Jack Capital of Texas.
+The 2,800 residents today host an annual festival celebrating their petroleum heritage.

 April 1, 1986 – Crude Oil Price hits Modern Low